Size ranking: 62nd

-One of the constellations of the southern sky introduced by Nicolas Louis de Lacaille on his map of 1756.
+Antlia is one of the constellations of the southern sky introduced by the French astronomer Nicolas Louis de Lacaille on his map of 1756.
 He said in the accompanying description that it symbolized experimental physics.
 Lacaille originally called the constellation la Machine Pneumatique but Latinized this to Antlia Pneumatica on the second edition of the map published in 1763.
 Following a suggestion by John Herschel, the English astronomer Francis Baily shortened its name to just Antlia in his British Association Catalogue of 1845, and it has been known as that ever since.

-There are no legends associated with this constellation.
-Its brightest star is only of fourth magnitude and it contains no objects of note.
-Its name, however, is one to catch the unwary as it is frequently mis-spelt “Antila”.
+There are no legends associated with Antlia.
+Its brightest star, Alpha Antliae, is only of fourth magnitude and it contains no objects of note.
+Its name, however, is one to catch the unwary as it is frequently mis-spelled ‘Antila’.

-The air pump shown as a complex piece of apparatus in the Uranographia of Johann Bode (1801).
-Compare this with Lacaille’s simple depiction.
+The air pump shown as a complex piece of apparatus on Chart XIX of the Uranographia of Johann Bode (1801).
+Compare this version with Lacaille’s simple depiction.
 Air pumps became scientific toys for the rich during the 18th century.
 Here, the mast of Argo Navis is seen to the south of Antlia, with the feet of Felis the cat, a now-obsolete Bode invention, visible at the top.

 © Ian Ridpath.
 All rights reserved